MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/countermeasures.md

 ### Bootkits and rootkits

 A physically present attacker might attempt to install a bootkit or rootkit-like piece of software into the boot chain in an attempt to steal the BitLocker keys.
-The TPM should observe this installation via PCR measurements, and the BitLocker key won't be released.
+The TPM should observe this installation via PCR measurements, and the BitLocker key isn't released.

 > [!NOTE]
 > BitLocker protects against this attack by default.